GSAS Teaching Associateships

 The rank of teaching associate designates those graduate students, other than teaching fellows (see §8.4 in the GSAS Academic Policies and Procedures Guidebook), who serve as instructors for undergraduate courses in Fordham College Rose Hill, Fordham College Lincoln Center, and Professional and Continuing Studies.

 - Eligible matriculated students in the Graduate School of Arts and Sciences may serve as teaching associates, but they may under no circumstances serve as adjunct instructors.
-Teaching associates are not considered employees of the University and their assignment is part of disciplinary and professional training.
+The teaching associate assignment is part of disciplinary and professional training..

 - Teaching associates will receive a per-course stipend, a tuition scholarship of up to three credits per semester, and a contribution towards health insurance.
 No teaching associate may teach more than two courses per semester.